 Write down everything about your arrest while it’s still fresh in your mind—what the officers said, when and where you were detained, who witnessed it, and any searches that occurred.
 These details can be invaluable later in identifying procedural violations, challenging the arrest, or exposing police misconduct.

-When you hire a Combs Waterkotte Jackson County, MO criminal defense attorney, you’re not just selecting a top-rated criminal defense attorney in Jackson County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
-Along with knowledgeable criminal defense lawyers, our staff is available 24/7 and provides experience and expertise in the following areas for residents in Jackson County and beyond:
+When you hire a Combs Waterkotte criminal defense attorney in or around Jackson County, MO, you’re not just selecting the ideal criminal defense attorney in and around Jackson County, MO – you are protecting your rights, your freedom, and your future.
+Along with trustworthy criminal defense attorneys, our team is available 24/7 and provides experience and expertise in the following areas for Jackson County, MO residents:

-Your Trusted Jackson County, MO Criminal Defense Team
+A Full-Service Jackson County, MO Criminal Defense Firm

 - DWI Defense